MIA expands pre-scheduled TSA screening times

-2. Select American Airlines as your airline and enter your destination, ﬂight number, full name, number of people in your party, and contact information to reserve your spot, and then you'll receive a QR code by email to use when you arrive at your scheduled MIA Reserve time.
+2. Select your airline and enter your destination, ﬂight number, full name, number of people in your party, and contact information to reserve your spot, and then you'll receive a QR code by email to use when you arrive at your scheduled MIA Reserve time.

 3. Once at MIA, remember to check your bags or complete any additional check-ins before your appointment time.

-4. Go to Checkpoint 4 near Door 7 and show the checkpoint staff your MIA Reserve QR code so they can direct you to your lane.
+4. Go to Checkpoint 4 near Door 7 or Checkpoint 9 near Door 26 and show the checkpoint staff your MIA Reserve QR code so they can direct you to your lane.

 If a traveler didn’t pre-schedule an MIA Reserve time before arriving at MIA, they can still make a reservation by using their smartphone to scan the QR code on the MIA Reserve signs at Checkpoint 4 and then setting up an appointment.

 A grace period of 10 minutes per appointment allows MIA Reserve customers to arrive at the queue line any time within the 10-minute window after their appointment time.
 Anyone arriving more than 10 minutes past their appointment time must enter through the regular queue lanes.
 Checkpoint wait times may vary by date and time, and expedited service is not guaranteed.

 Passengers traveling with a group may book on behalf of the other passengers in their traveling party by specifying the total party size during the reservation process.
 The maximum group size eligible to enter under one appointment is 10 passengers.